icgrp/doblink/README.md

 ```

 5. I recomend you set your Vitis directory to ./workspace/vitis, and create
-an empty cpp application with the same name as the benchmark, since our Makefile
+an empty cpp application with the same name as the benchmark, so that our Makefile
 can directly copy the application cpp files to the correct directory later.

 ![](images/empty_cpp.png)